DreadJaw/dreadjaw.github.io-archive/_posts/2019-11-23-working-with-others.md

 The environment working with D could be the strangest of them all.
 The group makes an honest effort to come off as a legitimate business and make a very good job doing so even being one of the few independant groups I've worked with over the years.
 This group is a good group of people if not sometimes emotionally influenced.
-During my time with them I noticed an ignored double standard it feels like.
-On a few things it's more than noticable after even a day on the team.
+During my time I noticed almost a feeling exclusivity in the things and it's something you feel as a newcomer on that team.

 Every environment is different to work with and some are good and some are bad.
 It's a strange environment for any solo developer and if any solo developer out there reads this I want to pass